dkorytov/core_catalog_validation/README.md

 # core_catalog_validation
 Validation for the Core Catalog

+This validation suite performs a number of sanity checks on core catalog outputs.
+These include confirmation of uniqueness of identifiers, distributions of positions and infall quantities, consistency checks between adjacent timesteps and against merger tree files, and appropriate assignation of the central flag.

-Usage:
+# Usage:
 python check_cores.py time_step1 time_step2

+Note that you may need to update the paths to genericio.py and to the core catalog outputs in the check_cores.py file.
+The default points to the location of the most up-to-date core catalogs on datastar as of 09/10/19.

-Example output: python check_cores.py 88 86
+# Example output: python check_cores.py 88 86

 Minimum infall mass has positive value: 21.0 particles List of infall steps: